skoc3r/Data-Science-Projects/README.md

 ## Projects

 ### 1. Centers for Medicaid and Medicare Services Claims Data Analysis with PySpark and FPGrowth
-- **Description**: This project processes CMS synthetic inpatient claims data (2008–2010) to uncover hidden patterns in ICD9 diagnosis and procedure codes using the FPGrowth algorithm.
+- **Description**: This project processes CMS synthetic inpatient claims data (2008–2010) to uncover hidden patterns in ICD9 diagnosis and procedure codes using the FPGrowth machine learning algorithm.
 The pipeline cleans raw claims data, standardizes codes, and extracts frequent item sets and association rules to reveal significant healthcare trends.
 - **Tools Used**: Python, PySpark, Pandas, NumPy
 - **Key Features**:
   - Preprocesses CMS claims data by filtering out non-ICD9 columns and labelling diagnosis and procedure codes.